whitesource/unified-agent-distribution/dockerized/README.md

 this option requires a new image build each time.

 #### Option 3:
-combine both options, like adding the `wss/*` to image and use mounting for the `Data` directory
+combine both options, like adding the `wss/*` to the image and use mounting for the `Data` directory

 ## Tips